paradisec-archive/ingestion_workflow/index.md

 Where depositor cannot enter own metadata, enter records manually or batch import records from a spreadsheet

-* for batch import of new records, ensure all metadata is inserted into the PARADISEC basic metadata import spreadsheet located at http://www.paradisec.org.au/downloads.html (only those fields listed in the spreadsheet can be imported, and no changes should be made to fields or headings in the spreadsheet, metadata should only be added to existing fields)
+* **For batch import of new records:** ensure all metadata is inserted into the PARADISEC basic metadata import spreadsheet located at http://www.paradisec.org.au/downloads.html (only those fields listed in the spreadsheet can be imported, and no changes should be made to fields or headings in the spreadsheet, metadata should only be added to existing fields)
-  * open Nabu and click on the Dashboard tab
+  * Open Nabu and click on the Dashboard tab
   * Click on ‘Upload metadata file’ button
   * Browse to location of file
   * Click on ‘Add Collection from Spreadsheet XLS file’

-* for manual entry of new records
+* **For manual entry of new records:**
-  * create item records (Admin) by adding item IDs and descriptions into the Collection screen
+  * Create item records (Admin) by adding item IDs and descriptions into the Collection screen
-  * enter all metadata available into appropriate fields of catalogue, ensuring that all compulsory fields (marked with a red asterisk) have been filled
+  * Enter all metadata available into appropriate fields of catalogue, ensuring that all compulsory fields (marked with a red asterisk) have been filled

 Label all tapes and tape cases to show PI, ensuring that no written information is covered up